imsarahkhan/Group_3_Travel-Agency-Management-System/README.md

 The following file structure is used to organize files for this application:

-* /bin - Contains the files created after executing the application and the tests.
+* /cmake-build-debug - Contains the files created after executing the application.
 * /include -  Contains all Header files used in the application.
 * /doc - Contains the designed flowchart for the application.
-The main documentation can be found on the Travel Agency Managemnet System Documentation
+The main documentation can be found on the Travel Agency Management System Documentation
 * /src - Contains the definition for all functions -  Function sources.
-* /test
+* /test :
   * /data - Contains the log files generated during testing.
   * /include - Contains the header files for the test files.
   * /src - Contains the definitions for all unit tests.